 This post was written by BTTM team member Alicia Glassmeyer.

-The city of Denver is known for many things, including it’s natural beauty and world class museums.
+The city of Denver is known for many things, including it’s natural beauty and world class museums and delicious breakfast restaurants.
 But the Mile High City also has another claim to fame… Christmas lights!

 In a place where cold weather and snow is a frequent occurrence during the winter months, a trip to the botanic gardens might seem like a crazy idea.
 Fortunately, the Denver Botanic Gardens has a fantastic light display throughout December that makes for a fun evening out with family or friends no matter what the weather!
 It’s actually considered one of the best things to do in Denver in December.

 Even the kids will delight in the lights because there are tunnels of colorful lights with changing patterns, a walkway of “light sabers” through some tall grasses, and glowing orbs of light reflecting on the water gardens.
 And, in case you aren’t convinced yet, there are hot beverages and mini donuts on sale at concessions that will warm you right up.
 The “Blossoms of Light” show is a path that winds visitors through the gardens and ends with a lovely interactive dancing light show with music.

 Not even all Denverites know there is a second Denver Botanic Gardens facility, but we’re letting you in on the secret!
 Just southwest of Denver in Littleton, you will find Chatfield Farms.
 In the summer, this is a lovely botanic garden and working farm and a fun pumpkin patch in the fall.